 - Many councils have a local policy on footpath and outdoor dining to help inform their decision making.
-Those councils that do not are strongly encouraged to prepare a local policy to provide a framework for coordinating requests and approvals to use footways, roadways or other public spaces for non-commercial and commercial activities like outdoor dining.
+Those councils that do not are strongly encouraged to prepare a local policy to provide a framework for coordinating requests and approvals to use footpaths, roadways or other public spaces for non-commercial and commercial activities like outdoor dining.
 Each council is responsible for deciding what requirements should be included in their local policy. - Such policies may be adopted as standalone policy under the Local Government Act or as part of a local approvals policy. - The NSW Small Business Commission has developed a Policy, User Guide and Council On-boarding Pack as part of their Outdoor Dining program.
-These documents may provide helpful guidance to help councils get ready for streamlined outdoor dining approvals.
-The Commission is currently developing some template policy and user guide wording to further assist councils. - The Small Business Commission guidance provides councils with the option provide a Local Street Guide setting out any special requirements for specific areas in their LGA such as heritage areas that require certain colours to be used.
+These documents may provide helpful guidance to help councils get ready for streamlined outdoor dining approvals. - The Small Business Commission guide provides councils with the option to create a Local Street Guide, setting out any specific requirements such as colours for heritage areas.